qunitjs/qunit/docs/assert/expect.md

 |------|-------------|
 | `amount` | Number of assertions in this test. |

-## Description

-To ensure that an explicit number of assertions are run within any test, use `assert.expect( number )` to register an expected count.
+To ensure that an explicit number of assertions are run within any test, use `assert.expect()` to register an expected count.
 If the number of assertions run does not match the expected count, the test will fail.

 ## Examples